BourneCyberSec/Encrypter/README.md

 Encrypts Files using AES-256-CBC

+cp keygen /usr/bin
+cp encrypt /usr/bin
+cp decrypt /usr/bin

-To use this script run "keygen {K1}" this generates the 256 bit key. - Probably should keep this safe?
+Run "keygen {K1}" this generates the 256 bit key. - Probably should keep this safe?

 K1 being what u want to call the key.